astral-sh/ruff/BREAKING_CHANGES.md

 ### `isort`: Use one blank line after imports in typing stub files

-Previously, Ruff used one or two blank lines (or the number configured by `isort.lines-after-imports`) after imports in typing stub files (`.pyi`).
+Previously, Ruff used one or two blank lines (or the number configured by `isort.lines-after-imports`) after imports in typing stub files (`.pyi` files).
-The [typing style guide](https://typing.readthedocs.io/en/latest/source/stubs.html#style-guide) recommends using at most 1 blank line in stub files for grouping.
+The [typing style guide for stubs](https://typing.readthedocs.io/en/latest/source/stubs.html#style-guide) recommends using at most 1 blank line for grouping.
-As of this release, `isort` now always uses one blank line after imports in typing stub files, the same as the formatter.
+As of this release, `isort` now always uses one blank line after imports in stub files, the same as the formatter.

 ### Remove `build` from the default exclusion list

-Ruff maintains a list of default exclusions, which now consists of the following patterns:
+Ruff maintains a list of directories and files that are excluded by default.
+This list now consists of the following patterns:

 - `.bzr`
 - `.direnv`